PoojaKshatriya/santa-app/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Adding Hugging Face Key

+I have attempted to use hugging face as and openAi model for prompt respomse.
+Kindly add the key to path 'src/app/backend/server.js'

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).